 The Company has insurance policies in place against risks relating to general commercial liability, product liability, product recall, loss of Company assets, IT security, and business interruption.
-The Company reviews its insurance coverage on a regular basis as part of its risk management program and adjusts this coverage as appropriate, based its current risk profile and operations.
-The Company is exposed to the potential risk that claims made on the Company or losses incurred may be in excess of the level of insurance coverage undertaken by the Company.
+The Company reviews its insurance coverage on a regular basis as part of its risk management program and adjusts this coverage the Company to utilize its technology, thereby adversely affecting operations.
+Further, there can be no assurance that the Company's products will prove to be safe and effective in clinical trials or receive the requisite regulatory approval.

+as appropriate, based its current risk profile and operations.
+The insurance coverage undertaken by the Company.